zone-eu/zone-mta/README.md

 ```

 This is mostly needed if you want to allow large SMTP envelopes on submission (eg. someone wants to send mail to 10 000 recipients at once) as all recipient data is gathered in memory and copied around before storing to the queue.

+## License

+**European Union Public License 1.1** (license [homepage](https://joinup.ec.europa.eu/community/eupl/og_page/european-union-public-licence-eupl-v11))

+### Whats up with the license?

+EUPL v1.1 is a *copyleft* license and it's compatible with GPLv2, so if you're fine with GPL you should be fine with EUPL as well.
+Unlike GPL it has a legally binding translation in every official language of the European Union which is the reason why ZoneMTA is licensed under EUPL.